Eliaz-LR/Eliaz-LR/README.md

 **Hi there 👋**

-Currently a student, you can find here a mix of school and personnal projects.
+Currently a student, my personal projects are here and my school projects are [HERE](https://github.com/EliazLR-WorknStudies).

 I'm interested in a lot of subjects ranging from economics to technology in general.
 I also really apreciate good data visualisation.